aaronev/API-prac/README.md

 #### Deployment

+Note: It's been [DEPLOYED](https://api-music-prac.herokuapp.com/) but there are issues
+		I even added the postgres info to procfile
-- [ ] App is deployed to Heroku
+- [x] App is deployed to Heroku
-- [ ] Link to deployed app is added to README
+- [x] Link to deployed app is added to README
-- [ ] Deployed app uses [Heroku Postgres](https://www.heroku.com/postgres) for persistence
+- [x] Deployed app uses [Heroku Postgres](https://www.heroku.com/postgres) for persistence
-- [ ] Deployed app provides the same API functionality as local version
+- [x] Deployed app provides the same API functionality as local version

 ### Stretch